laravel/forge-docs/1.0/sites/deployments.md

 If your site uses [Chipper CI](https://chipperci.com) as its CI platform, the following configuring can be used to deploy your Forge sites when pushing to the `main` branch:

-1. First, add the `FORGE_API_TOKEN` environment variable to your "Project > Project Settings > Secrets" settings so that Chipper can authenticate with Forge while running a build.
+1. First, add the `FORGE_API_TOKEN` environment variable to your "Project > Project Settings > Secrets" settings so that Chipper can authenticate with Forge.

-2. Next, add the `SSH_PRIVATE_KEY` environment variable to your "Project > Project Settings > Secrets" settings so that Chipper can have SSH Access to your site's server.
+2. Next, add the `SSH_PRIVATE_KEY` environment variable to your "Project > Project Settings > Secrets" settings so that Chipper has SSH access to your site's server.

 3. Then, edit your `.chipperci.yml` file.
 The file will look something like this: